openmultiplayer/web/docs/scripting/functions/SetObjectNoCameraCollision.md

 ## Returns

-1: The function was executed successfully.
+`true` - The function was executed successfully.

-0: The function failed to execute.
+`false` - The function failed to execute.
 The object specified does not exist.

 ## Examples